omni1504/aws-codeartifact-python-proxy/README.md

 Proxies requests to AWS CodeArtifact Python with HTTP Basic authentication and parametrized URL to download artifact directly

+See attached Draw.IO diagram which describes what Cloudformation template deploy.

 ## Preparation if you use CFN templates